ColDog/socketify/Readme.md

     this.render = this.render.bind(this);
     this.state = {data: []}
     this.handleSubmit = this.handleSubmit.bind(this)

-    this.store = new Controller({   // define the 'store' or the controller
+    // define the 'store' or the controller this.store = new Controller({
       name: 'CommentsController',
       updatesTo: {

-        all: this.setState.bind(this)  // when 'all' needs to be updated, use this callback }
+        // when 'all' needs to be updated, use this callback
+        all: this.setState.bind(this)
+      }
     })
   }

   handleSubmit(comment) {
     this.state.data.push(comment) // eagerly push onto the state

-    // create called on the server, sends an update to the client who asks for all the
+    // create called on the server, sends an update to the
+    // client who asks for all the comments automatically.
-    // comments automatically.
-This is all you have to do to update all the other browsers! this.store.create(comment)
+    // This is all you have to do to update all the other browsers! this.store.create(comment)
   }